wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 If you decided to install the postanalytics module manually, perform the steps below.

+!!! info "Combining manual and automatic installation"
+    When installing filtering and postanalytics module separately, you can combine manual and automatic approaches: install the filtering part (without postanalytics) manually and then postanalytics with all-in-one script and vise versa.
+When doing so, you need always manually [perform the step of connecting the NGINX-Wallarm module to the postanalytics module](#7-connect-the-nginx-wallarm-module-to-the-postanalytics-module).

 ## 1. Add Wallarm repositories

 The postanalytics module, like the other Wallarm modules, is installed and updated from the Wallarm repositories.
 To add repositories, use the commands for your platform: